jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 So when you already have a real reference on a level that contains multiple of the same objects, an imaginary reference is added anyway to which the deeper reference point, and to which the reference on the same level also points.
 But it usually just looks more clear when the real reference replaces the otherwise created imaginary reference.
 It also turns things more into a tree structure, because a reference to something on the same level doesn’t really look like a tree branch as much.
-And esthetic reference won’t work if a real reference does not replace the imaginary reference.
+And esthetic reference won’t work if a real reference might not replace the imaginary reference.
 But there was a reason why I created an imaginary reference anyway.
 For instance: when two object references on the same level, refer to the same object, they need to converge to an imaginary reference, or you won’t know what is the target object.
 Do the arguments against reusing a real reference weigh up to the clarity of reusing an real reference?
 I’d have to look that up in the article Automatic Containment.